wp-plugins/simple-scrollbar-gallery/readme.txt

 == Description ==

-This simple plugin shows a large size image in the page and below the image a scrollable row of thumbnails without scrollbar.
+This simple plugin shows a large size image in the page and below a scrollable row of thumbnails without scrollbar.
 You can scroll the thumbs while mouseover and choose an image for the big view.

 Inspired by many other scripts.